technicaltidbits/hylia/src/posts/learn-vale.md

 >Linters for code look for syntax errors, code smells, typos, and other bugs.
 Linters for documentation look for style errors, spelling and punctuation errors, or broken links.

 Two popular linters I've learned about are write-good and Vale.
-Both are useful for writers looking to make sure that their documentation has a consistent style and tone and no spelling/grammar errors.
+Both are useful for writers looking to make sure that their documentation has a consistent style, consistent tone, and no spelling/grammar errors.

-I like Vale because it has an extension for Visual Studio Code, my IDE of choice, in addition to a command-line interface (CLI).
-Also, you can customize Vale to use third-party style guides or even create your own rules specific to your company's brand guidelines.
+If you're interested in using Vale, you can either use the desktop application, Vale Server, or the command-line interface (CLI) for linting.
+I personally like Vale because you can customize it to use third-party style guides or even create your own rules specific to your company's brand guidelines.

-Because docs as code and testing documentation are growing in popularity, I thought it'd be useful to write a three-part series that teaches the basics of using Vale: installing the CLI, configuring Vale, and applying Vale to documentation files.
+Because docs as code and testing documentation are growing in popularity, I thought it'd be useful to write a three-part series that teaches the basics of using Vale.
+This series will focus on the CLI, not the application.

-By the end of the series, you'll know how to configure and apply Vale to your own documentation files.
+By the end of the series, you'll know how to install, configure, and apply Vale to your own documentation files.
 Look out for part one soon!

 ## Further reading